fastenhealth/policy/source/sections/07-systems_access_policy.md

 Luma does not use paper records for any sensitive information.
 Use of paper for recording and storing sensitive data is against Luma policies.

-## 7.12 Password Management (To be updated)
+## 7.12 Password Management

 1. User IDs and passwords are used to control access to Luma systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and applications in the Luma environment, password configurations are set to require:
+3. On all production systems and portal in the Luma environment, password configurations are set to require:
-   * a minimum length of 8 characters;
+   * a minimum length of 12 characters;
-   * a mix of upper case characters, lower case characters, and numbers or special characters;
+   * ?a mix of upper case characters, lower case characters, and numbers or special characters;
-   * a 90-day password expiration, or 60-day password expiration for administrative accounts;
+   * a 120-day password expiration;
-   * prevention of password reuse using a history of the last 6 passwords;
+   * ?prevention of password reuse using a history of the last 6 passwords;
-   * where supported, modifying at least 4 characters when changing passwords;
-   * account lockout after 5 invalid attempts.
+   * ?account lockout after 5 invalid attempts.
 4. All system and application passwords must be stored and transmitted securely.
    * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).